Bierocks Recipe – And Variations

 If you’ve ever bought the commercial-grade Hot Pockets brand snacks, you’ve had to wonder what was in them, right?
 I mean – how can you put something in the microwave and never, ever know if it’s going to be a pizza-cicle on the inside or molten cheese-lava?
 It’s positively diabolical!
 And the ingredients?
 I’ve seen fewer chemicals in my students’ old chem lab experiments.
-So to spare us all the agony of boiled palates and pickled innards, I’d like to show you how to make homemade hot pockets.
+So to spare us all the agony of boiled palates and pickled innards, here’s an authentic bierocks recipe.

 The basic idea is borrowed from my old Kansas bierock recipe – a soft bread outside with meat and cheese on the inside.
 Nothing artificial, no preservatives – just chewy, meaty, cheesy goodness!